Windows Error Reporting

 This crash occurs when you display the Histogram dialog and there are no histogrammable waves in the current data folder.

-This bug was introduced in Igor Pro 6.22A and will be fixed in the next release.
+This bug was introduced in Igor Pro 6.22A and is fixed in the currently shipping version of Igor 6 and 7.

 Update to the latest Igor using the Help menu Updates for Igor item.